Download your FREE Nutritious Snack Guide

 Andrea’s Rosemary Roasted Chickpea Recipe

-Roasted Chickpeas are great for a New Year’s snack (click here to learn how to snack like a dietitian) or eaten as part of a meal for boosting fibre and protein.
+Roasted Chickpeas are great for a healthier New Year’s snack (click here to learn how to snack like a dietitian) or eaten as part of a meal for boosting fibre and protein.
 They’re also versatile.
 Click here for my Spicy Roasted Chickpeas.
 Use an oil with a neutral flavour so the herbs or spices can absorbs the various flavours.
 Even simple salt and cracked pepper works!

 Tip: When roasting, choose an oil with a high smoke point to protect the nutrients in oil.